Soloflex Founder/CEO, Jerry Wilson, Announces Bid for Oregon Governor

 Wilson intends to use Executive Power without delay to institute the following:

-- Pardon all persons convicted in Oregon of victimless crimes his first day in office.
+• Pardon all persons convicted in Oregon of victimless crimes.
 No victim, no crime.

 Wilson also intends to use the Executive Power to institute publicly financed elections for all elected offices in the state.